sourcecred/docs/docs/beta/our-calls.md

 wanting to be tuned into the larger picture.
 If you are about to start contributing, you are welcome to listen in as a way to gain context, but please be mindful not to derail conversations with too many clarifying questions.
-If you find yourself lost at the Contributor Call, attend a Community Call instead which is the best place to ask questions to your heart’s content.
+If you find yourself lost at the Contributor Call, attend a Community Call instead, which is the best place to ask questions to your heart’s content.

 **Note:** Being a contributor does not make this meeting mandatory for you.